liy94/Taster/README.md

 We use a Long Short Term Memory model that we trained ourselves for recommendations.

-Still underconstructions, but we are excited for it!
+Still under constructions, but we are excited for it!